Ayurveda Constipation Medicine Without Harsh Laxatives

 • Ajwain (Carom Seeds): It improves digestion and reduces bloating.
 It eases bowel movements as it acts as a mild laxative.
 We recommend the health seekers to consume it along with warm water for better and quicker results.

-• Bael: Known for its cooling properties is a divine food for the gut.
-The pulp of ripe Bael fruit is a natural laxative without causing irritation.
+• Bael, Known for its cooling properties, is a divine food for the gut.
+The pulp of ripe Bael fruit is a natural laxative without irritating the digestive system.
 It supports the overall digestive health as it is effective in cleansing the intestines.

-• Haritaki (Terminalia Chebula): This powerful herb is excellent to treat chronic constipation issue as it promotes Vata balance and natural detoxification of the digestive tract without causing dependency.
+• Haritaki (Terminalia Chebula): This powerful herb is excellent for treating chronic constipation issues as it promotes Vata balance and natural detoxification of the digestive tract without causing dependency.

 • Aragvadha (Cassia Fistula): Not many are aware about this herb, but it is sweet in taste and cooling in potency.
 Also, known as Purging Cassia which has laxative properties that clears the bowels and reduces bloating or heaviness.